AquibaB/Arbitrage-strategies-BTC/README.md

 ## Lessons Learned

-1- Upload CSV file with the price information from the two exchanges.
+1- Uploaded CSV file with the price information from the two exchanges.

-2- Clean up the data.
+2- Cleaned up the data.

-3- Analyze information with different timeframes (monthly and specific dates)
+3- Analyzed information with different timeframes (monthly and specific dates)

-4- Get summary statistics and plot the data
+4- Got summary statistics and plotted the data

-5- Calculate arbitrage profits and identify profitable trade opportunities
+5- Calculated arbitrage profits and identified profitable trade opportunities

 ## Contributors